Matcha is matcha, right? Not so!

 On the flip side, Chinese matcha often has a bitter flavoring.
 It is not typically grown in the shade, nor is the soil of the same quality as found in Japan, so there is virtually no umami taste and instead it features a more sandy flavoring.
 It also requires an intimate (often multi-generational) connection between each craft farming family and their owned tea crops to know when to begin the shading process.
 No one knows their matcha tea plants like the traditional farmers of Japan.

-Japanese and Chinese matcha may contain the same type of healthy compounds, but that from CHina just won’t be in the same quantity or concentration.
-Japanese matcha has significantly higher levels of antioxidants, l-theanine, and ECGC – to name just a few.
+Japanese and Chinese matcha may contain the same type of healthy compounds, but that from China just won’t be in the same quantity or concentration.
+Research implies that japanese matcha has significantly higher levels of antioxidants, l-theanine, and ECGC – to name just a few.

 How Japanese matcha is thoughtfully farmed and cultivated gives it a substantial nutritional advantage and longer list of health benefits over Chinese matcha.
 Chinese matcha spends less time growing in the shade, has lower soil quality, and may be pan-fried dry, which is a step used to stop oxidation although it also stunts the nutritional value of the tea compared to the steaming method used in Japan.